 Does it mean the proof doesn’t matter then if limiting to the subset of linguistic expressions that the average human would encounter and comprehend?
 Maybe those are easy enough to be solved within a fixed amount of computation.

 Maybe most humans usually use only simple anaphoras and referring expressions, few of them, antecedents that are local to the anaphora, and a limited number of agreement attributes.
 That makes it a lot easier.
 NP-complete problems only become “difficult” when scaled up.
 Otherwise, you can absolutely brute-force the subset of “small” problems given a sufficient fixed amount of computation time.
-For example, given a minute of computation time in Python on an average desktop computer, you could solve any instance of the NP-complete Traveling Salesman problem provided it fell into the subset of problems where the parameter $n_\text{cities} \leq 3$ by using the minute to brute-force all possible solutions.
+For example, given a minute of computation time in Python on an average desktop computer, you could solve any instance of the NP-complete Traveling Salesman problem provided it fell into the subset of problems where the parameter n_\text{cities} \leq 3 by using the minute to brute-force all possible solutions.

 Ultimately, it still says something about how quickly the complexity of comprehending language grows as more and more references are involved.